weisjohn/hello-go/README.md

 ### concurrency != parallelization

 I have one example which is quite helpful to show the benefits of concurrency.
-Writing programs that are concurrent can (but do not necessarily) benefit from concurrency.
+Writing programs that are concurrent can (but do not necessarily) benefit from parallelization.
 This is a stupid example, but it's intended to show that if you run a concurrent Go program in a parallel way, you can achieve speed improvements.

 To demonstrate this, I've written a small package in this folder called [counter](./counter) which initializes an array with values 1...n and then returns a `func() int` which, when invoked, will loop through the array and return the last value in it.